nhsconnect/nhslogin/src/interface-spec-doc-6.md

 **6.3.1.3	Authentication Request Response**

-The response from the Authentication Request endpoint will be a FIDO UAF Authentication Request Message as per section 3.5.2 of the FIDO UAF Protocol Specification.
+The response from the Authentication Request endpoint will be a FIDO UAF Authentication Request Message as per FIDO UAF Protocol Specification, s3.5.2.

 The following is a non-normative example of a response from the Authentication Request endpoint: